Algerian Arabic: Future tense

 Speakers generally do not use the future tense above.
 Used instead is the present tense or present continuous.

 Also, as is used in all of the other Arabic dialects, there is another way of showing active tense.
 The form changes the root verb into an adjective.
 For example, "kteb" he wrote becomes "kateb".

 Negation

-Like all North African Arabic varieties (including Egyptian Arabic) along with some Levantine Arabic varieties, verbal expressions are negated by enclosing the verb with all its affixes, along with any adjacent pronoun-suffixed preposition, within the circumfix ma ...-š (//ʃ//):
+Like all North African Arabic varieties (including Maltese and Egyptian Arabic), along with some Levantine Arabic varieties, verbal expressions are negated by enclosing the verb with all its affixes, along with any adjacent pronoun-suffixed preposition, within the circumfix ma ...-š (//ʃ//):